@deltachat/jsonrpc-client

 The JSON-RPC API is exposed in two fashions:

 We also include a JavaScript and TypeScript client for the JSON-RPC API.
 The source for this is in the typescript folder.
-The client can easily be used with the WebSocket server to build DeltaChat apps for web browsers or Node.js.
-See the examples for details.

 Usage